Introduction

 If you have concerns, you must act immediately and speak with your designated safeguarding lead.

-Note: In the case of FGM (in England and Wales), if a girl discloses that she has had FGM carried out on her, or what could be FGM has been seen by a teacher or regulated health or social care professional (e.g., during nappy-changing/other forms of intimate care or medical care), the said person has a mandatory duty to also report directly to the police on 101.
+Note: In the case of FGM (in England and Wales), if a girl discloses that she has had FGM carried out on her to, or what could be FGM has been seen by, a teacher or regulated health or social care professional (e.g., during nappy-changing/other forms of intimate care or medical care), the said person has a mandatory duty to also report directly to the police on 101.

-Ensure children/young people know the risks – talk about these issues at an age-appropriate level in the same way we do about consent, drugs and other issues.
+Ensure children/young people know the risks – talk about these issues at an age-appropriate level in the same way we do about consent, harm and other issues.

 Check children and young people have safe relationships – in their families, with their peers, and with staff.
 Create an environment where it’s okay to talk even about the most difficult things.